angry-tony/A-collection-of-OSS-tools/README.md

 ## File Sync and Sharing
+* [BitTorrent Sync (btsync)](https://www.btsync.com/en/) - Sync on the local network or over the internet -- closed source
 * [Syncthing](http://syncthing.net/) - Uses an ID rather than an IP address, share your ID with friends and go
 * [Pydio](https://pyd.io/) - Formerly AjaXplorer, AGPL license
 * [ownCloud](http://owncloud.org/) - The most popular file sync and share program